What Is the AI Reply Agent?

 The AI Reply Agent is the first AI Agent we launched.
 It is like an automated teammate for your inbox.
 It reads incoming emails from leads, replies on your behalf, handles objections, sends follow-ups, shares calendar links, and even updates the CRM status, all without needing constant oversight.

-If you’re sending thousands of emails per day, you’re likely getting hundreds of replies.
+Why it matters: If you’re sending thousands of emails per day, you’re likely getting hundreds of replies.
 Some leads want more info.
 Some are ready to book.
 Others raise concerns.
 Manually managing all of that is time-consuming and inconsistent.

 Speed to lead is crucial because the faster you respond to a prospect, the more likely you are to convert them.